ankur-bag/Cosmic-Canvas/README.md

 3.  **Cropped Logo Stretching Issues:** Our `cropped_logo.png` appeared stretched on various pages due to aspect ratio mismatches.
 We implemented consistent CSS styling (`object-fit: contain`) and custom height/width rules to ensure correct visual representation across all landing, login, and signup pages.
 4.  **Loader Display Logic:** The animated logo loader was appearing during in-page scrolls (e.g., in the Features or About sections), which disrupted the user experience.
 We refined the logic to display the loader only during full-page navigations (e.g., Login to Canvas), significantly improving perceived performance and user flow.
 5.  **Performance vs. Aesthetics:** Balancing visually rich live effects (glowing particles, gradient animations) with fast load times was a delicate act.
 We optimized CSS animations and incorporated lightweight particle systems with conditional loading on mobile devices, ensuring a delightful yet performant experience.
+6.  **API Rate-Limiting and Free Tier Constraints**:
+During the development of Cosmic Canvas, one of the significant challenges we encountered was the reliance on free-tier API keys for AI model integration.
+While these free APIs allowed us to test and iterate on our features without incurring costs, they came with limitations that impacted user experience and scalability:

+**Rate-Limiting**: The APIs we used were subject to strict rate-limiting, meaning only a limited number of requests could be processed within a given time frame.
+This caused delays or temporary unavailability of features, especially during peak usage or stress testing.

+**Response Times**: Due to the shared nature of free-tier APIs, the response times were inconsistent.
+At times, generating high-quality AI outputs took longer than expected, causing frustration for both developers and users.

+**Resource Constraints**: Free-tier APIs often had reduced computational resources, leading to a compromise in the quality or resolution of generated outputs, particularly for resource-intensive tasks like image generation or dynamic element processing.

+**Debugging Complexity**: Differentiating between API-level issues (e.g., rate limits, downtime) and local application bugs was challenging, leading to extended debugging cycles.

 Each of these challenges pushed our understanding of UI/UX engineering and led to a more refined, scalable, and user-friendly product.